How well do we understand the statistics of reality?

 Meanwhile, at the tanning salon

 I started thinking about this pattern and realized it shows up everywhere.
 Take the claim that tanning salons cause cancer.
-The International Agency for Research on Cancer classified tanning beds as Group 1 carcinogens.
+The International Agency for Research on Cancer classified tanning beds as Group 1 carcinogens in 2009.
 Multiple studies show associations between indoor tanning and melanoma.
 This is well-established.

 But the specific claim that often gets repeated, that tanning beds are more dangerous than equivalent sun exposure, is harder to pin down.
 The studies generally compare people who use tanning beds to people who don't.
 Not to people who got the same UV dose outdoors.